NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.Realtime.md

   - name: clientID
     definition: int clientID { get; }
     summary: The local clientID of this Realtime instance.
+  - name: roomTime
+    definition: double roomTime { get; }
+    summary: The server time on this frame.
+This value has latency from the server removed.
+  - name: ping
+    definition: float ping { get; }
+    summary: The local client's last known ping with the server in milliseconds.
 - name: Methods
   members:
   - name: Connect
-    definition: void Connect(string roomName, RealtimeModel roomModel = null)
+    definition: void Connect(string roomName, RealtimeModel roomModel)
     summary: Connect to a room.
     parameters:
     - name: roomName
       description: The name of the room to connect to.
 All clients that connect to the same room name will end up on the same room server.
+Names must be less than 512 characters long.
+    - name: roomModel
+      description: An optional RealtimeModel to use as the root model in the datastore.
+  - name: Connect
+    definition: void Connect(string roomName, ConnectOptions connectOptions = null)
+    summary: Connect to a room.
+    parameters:
+    - name: roomName
+      description: The name of the room to connect to.
+All clients that connect to the same room name will end up on the same room server.
+Names must be less than 512 characters long.
     - name: roomModel
       description: An optional RealtimeModel to use as the root model in the datastore.
   - name: Disconnect